Shamar/shamar.github.io/_posts/2019-10-15-the-most-important-program-in-my-whole-career.markdown

 # I work for YOU!

-I coudn't understand much more than this from the last screen: "I work for YOU!".
+I coudn't understand much more than this from the last screen:

+> I work for YOU!

 That was reassuring.
 After the pure terror I felt, it was [**cathartic**](https://en.wikipedia.org/wiki/Catharsis).